-Mark D. McLaughlin has served as president and CEO of Palo Alto Networks since August of 2011.
-He is also a member of the Board of Directors at Palo Alto Networks.
+Mark D. McLaughlin joined as president and CEO of Palo Alto Networks in August of 2011 and became chairman of the board in 2012.

-Mark previously served as president and CEO and as a director of Verisign.
-He had also held a number of key positions at Verisign from 2000 to 2007, including serving as chief operating officer, executive vice president of products and marketing, and head of the company's Naming Services business.
-Prior to Verisign, he was the vice president of sales and business development for Signio, a leading Internet payment company, and was instrumental in the negotiation and acquisition of Signio by Verisign in 1999.
-Before joining Signio, he was the vice president of business development for Gemplus, the world's leading smart-card company.
-And previous to Gemplus, he also served as general counsel of Caere Corporation and practiced law as an attorney with Cooley Godward Kronish LLP.
+Before coming to Palo Alto Networks, Mark served as president and CEO of Verisign.
+Prior to that, he held a number of key positions at Verisign, including serving as chief operating officer, executive vice president of Products and Marketing, and head of the company's Naming Services business.
+Prior to Verisign, he was the vice president of Sales and Business Development for Signio, a leading internet payment company.
+Before joining Signio, he was the vice president of Business Development for Gemplus, the world's leading smart-card company.
+Previous to Gemplus, he also served as general counsel of Caere Corporation and practiced law as an attorney with Cooley Godward Kronish LLP.

-Mark was appointed by President Barack Obama to serve on the National Security Telecommunications Advisory Committee (NSTAC) in Jan.
-2011.
-In 2013 Mark was appointed as the Vice Chairman of the NSTAC Committee.
-He received his J.D., Magna cum Laude, from Seattle University School of Law and his B.S.
-Degree from the United States Military Academy at West Point.
-He served as an attack helicopter pilot in the U.S. Army and earned an Army Commendation Medal and Airborne Wings.
-Mark currently serves on the board of directors for Opower.
+For nearly a decade, Mark has had the honor of serving as a member of the National Security Telecommunications Advisory Committee (NSTAC), a body that for more than 30 years has brought industry chief executives together to provide counsel on national security policy and technical issues to the U.S. president and national security leadership.
+Mark has served two-year terms as chairman and vice-chairman of the NSTAC.
+He received his J.D., magna cum laude, from Seattle University School of Law and his B.S. degree from the United States Military Academy at West Point.
+He served as an attack helicopter pilot in the U.S. Army and earned his Airborne Wings.
+Mark currently serves on the board of directors for Qualcomm Inc. (NASDAQ: QCOM).